 In this regard, we were delighted to share our expertise to help solve (and experience in solving) the CTV User-Agent string problem.
 We have long been providing recommendations to customers and partners in many ecosystems about optimal User-Agent string formation.
 Additionally, DeviceAtlas already partners with a range of top players in the OTT ecosystem, such as SpotX, AppNexus/Xandr and Netflix, to overcome User-Agent string challenges & leverage device intelligence opportunities.

 In order to deliver accurate device intelligence, our team of data specialists analyse and process millions of User-Agent strings every month – over 10,000,000 unique User-Agent strings last month alone (i.e. May 2020).
-Through our network of sites (in excess of 200,000 websites), data partners and customer submissions, we ensure that we capture all new User-Agent strings and index them against device, along with its capabilities.
+Through our network of websites, data partners and customer submissions, we ensure that we capture all new User-Agent strings and index them against device, along with its capabilities.
 On average, our team of specialists add 1,000 new devices per month.

 Ultimately, our unique position meant that we were well suited to help tackle the CTV User-Agent string problem.

 Solving The CTV User-Agent String Problem